COVID-19: Update on the Measures Taken by the University of Montpellier

 We would also like to remind you that safety precautions must be followed and that the premises should be ventilated as much as possible.

-The pandemic is not over, and people infected with COVID-19, regardless of their age, may experience fatigue that can have a lasting impact on all aspects of their daily lives, as well as, in some cases, severe symptoms.
+The pandemic is not over, and people infected with COVID—regardless of their age—may experience fatigue that can have a lasting impact on all aspects of their lives, as well as, in some cases, severe symptoms.
 It is therefore important that we remain vigilant.

 Reminder of preventive measures:

-Special rules apply in the BIUs, SUAPS courtyards, cafeterias, etc.: please check with the relevant staff.
+Special rules apply in the BIUs, SUAPS classrooms, cafeterias, etc.: please check for details.

 SUSPECTED COVID OR TESTED POSITIVE FOR COVID?